 To make this greek semolina cake or ravani, you will need fine semolina flour, plain flour, eggs, sugar, butter, yogurt, lemon and vanilla extract.

 01. When I’m making desserts with syrup, I always start with making the syrup first, as it needs to cool down before pouring over the hot ravani cake.
 I add the water and sugar to a big pot.
 I squeeze half a lemon and add the lemon cup to the water as well.
 It will take around 5-10 minutes for the syrup to start boiling over medium heat.

 02. When I start seeing lots of bubbles on the surface, I leave it just for a minute to continue boiling and then turn off the heat and leave the pot at the side to cool down.

 03. Now, I’m ready to start making the dough for the ravani.
 I first add the sugar and butter to a bowl.
 The butter needs to be at room temperature.
-I mix these two for 4-5 minutes using a hand or stand mixer until the butter turns white and it’s all fluffy and airy.
+I mix these two for 4-5 minutes using an electric hand mixer or stand mixer until the butter turns white and it’s all fluffy and airy.

 04. Next, I’m adding the eggs to the batter one at a time while I continue using the hand or stand mixer to incorporate them.

 Mamazilla's Product Recommendations